draperlaboratory/VIBES/README.md

 # VIBES

-This is the main internal VIBES (DARPA AMP TA2) repository.
-It contains code, programmatic artifacts, documentation, relevant papers, etc.
+This is the main external VIBES (DARPA AMP TA2) repository.
+It contains code, documentation, etc. regarding the VIBES tool.

-For software, this repository serves a place for Draper and CMU to collaborate, and a staging area for things that we aren't ready to make public or do not have DARPA permission to release yet.
-This repository will never be made public in its entirety.
-Instead, we will migrate pieces to public repositories as appropriate.

 ## Getting the code